elon-avisror/minister-of-transportation/README.md

      - example - 123456789, 30/7/2019, 5/8/2020 --> success.

-3. build a system that communicate with the smart contract (written by solidity). python language, using web3.py package.
+3. build a system that communicate with the smart contract (written by solidity). javascript language, using web3.js package.

 4. run the whole app.

 5. assign the project.

 6. project presentation (implement the smart contract).

-## Configuration

 ### Made by _Elon Avisror & Mahdi Asali_ \ ( ゜ o ゜)ノ